-We know that cells are very important to our existence and resistance, but this is where epidermal growth factor (EGF) comes into play.
-EGF is part of a complex network of growth factors and receptors that together help to modulate the growth of cells.
-EGF is released by cells, and then is picked up either by the cell itself, stimulating its own growth, or by neighboring cells, stimulating their ability to divide.
+Epidermal growth factor (EGF) is part of a complex network of growth factors and receptors that together help to modulate the growth of cells.
+EGF is released by cells and then is picked up either by the cell itself, stimulating its own growth, or by neighboring cells, stimulating their ability to divide.
 In most cases, EGF is very beneficial.

 Another study shared information regarding use of a topical serum containing epidermal growth factor (EGF) and its ability to minimize the appearance of under-eye bags.
 Sixteen subjects were tested and all but two subjects reported improvement at their final visit.
 Improvement was quantified as 76–100 percent by two subjects, 50–75 percent by three subjects and 25–49 percent by nine subjects.
 Eleven subjects claimed that the bags under their eyes were definitely milder at the end of the trial compared to the first visit.
 Seven subjects reported greater satisfaction with their overall facial appearance.

 Ultimately, the study concluded that the results offer evidence that topical EGF can reduce the appearance of under-eye bags.
-EGF can be found in over the counter products but there are some effective ways to reduce the appearance of bags under the eyes.
-(4) (5) (6)
+It can also help eliminate fine lines.
+EGF can be found in some over-the-counter products such as EGF serum.
+Your dermatologist might recommend it as a conventional treatment.
+(4, 5, 6, 7)

 The skin around the eyes is very delicate.
 Make sure to take special care when applying anything around or near your eyes.
-If conditions worsen or you notice further irritation see your doctor immediately.
+Most natural methods as described above shouldn’t cause any problems.
+But if the puffiness worsens or you notice any irritation, see your doctor.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.